x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

   - Wait for the connection to automatically be tested when you [Connect Office 365 to your email system](perform-a-staged-migration.md#CreateEndpoint) later in this procedure.

-3. **Set permissions** The on-premises user account that you use to connect to your on-premises Exchange organization (also called the migration administrator) must have the necessary permissions to access the on-premises mailboxes that you want to migrate to Office 365.
+3. **Set permissions**: The on-premises user account that you use to connect to your on-premises Exchange organization (also called the migration administrator) must have the necessary permissions to access the on-premises mailboxes that you want to migrate to Office 365.
 This user account is used when you [Connect Office 365 to your email system](perform-a-staged-migration.md#CreateEndpoint) later in this procedure.

 4. To migrate the mailboxes, the admin must have one of the following permission sets: